 Well, I already have that information.

-Lena Dunham has said, I know a lovely place in Vancouver, and I can get work done from there.
+Lena Dunham has said, I know a lovely place in Vancouver and I can get work done from there.

 Rosie O'Donnell says she's leaving.

-Let's see, Samuel L. Jackson says he's leaving.
+Samuel L. Jackson says he's leaving.

-John Stewart says he's that he's leaving.
+Jon Stewart says that he's leaving.

 You got that tape?